The U.S. is under quarantine. Can technology help us reach out and touch our loved ones?

 The most notable experiment I can remember in this field that actually shipped—beyond a few networked intimacy toys—arrived from Apple as a small part of a major product, with the introduction of the Apple Watch.
 Called Digital Touch, you could draw, tap, or even share your heartbeat with another Apple Watch, or even iPhone and iPad, user.

 Digital Touch isn’t the reason anyone I know bought an Apple Watch, and I haven’t heard the tool referenced in years.
-But this a tangible interface at its weirdest and finest.
+But this is a tangible interface at its weirdest and finest.
 Apple’s wearable computer became a portal to send and receive physical sensations.
 And as many of us hunker down for the next weeks or months, craving more contact, it’s hard to imagine a field of UI research more important than this one.